-As the government noted before the en banc court, it "has acknowledged that conspiracy has not attained recognition at this time as an offense under customary international law. . . . even when the objects of the conspiracy are offenses prohibited by customary international law" Brief for the United States at 34, al Bahlul, 2014 WL 3437485 [hereinafter "U.S. Bahlul Brief"]; see
+As the government noted before the en banc court in Al Bahlul I, it "has acknowledged that conspiracy has not attained recognition at this time as an offense under customary international law... even when the objects of the conspiracy are offenses prohibited by customary international law..."
+Brief for the United States at 34, Al Bahlul I, 767 F.3d 1 [hereinafter "U.S. Bahlul Brief"]; see also United States v.
+Hamdan ("Hamdan II"), 696 F.3d 1236, 1249-53 (D.C.
+Cir.
+2012).

-The government has nevertheless maintained that an offense need not be so recognized in order for it to fall within the scope of Congress's power under the Define and Punish Clause, or its other Article I authorities, see, e.g., U.S. Bahlul Brief at 60; see also Hamdan II, 696 F.3d at 1246 n.6 (solo opinion of Kavanaugh, J.).
-But whether or not that is true (a question on which amicus takes no position), it elides the critical distinction to which amicus has repeatedly adverted-between Congress's power to define the underlying offense and the existence of an exception to the jury-trial provisions justifying the assertion of military, rather than civilian, jurisdiction.
-Even if Congress has the abstract power to decide for itself that particular conduct constitutes a violation of the law of nations for purposes of imposing civilian criminal or civil liability, see, e.g., Beth Stephens, Federalism and Foreign Affairs: Congress's Power To "Define and Punish...
-Offenses
+Judges Kavanaugh and Henderson have nevertheless concluded that an offense need not be so recognized in order for it to fall within the scope of Congress's power under the Define and Punish Clause, or its other Article I authorities, see Al Bahlul II, 792 F.3d at 43-44 (Henderson, J., dissenting); Hamdan II, 696 F.3d at 1246 n.6 (solo opinion of Kavanaugh, J.); see also U.S. Bahlul Brief at 60.
+But whether or not that is true (a question on which amicus takes no position), it elides the critical distinction to which amicus has repeatedly adverted between Congress's power to define the underlying offense in the abstract and the existence of a specific exception to the jury-trial provisions justifying the assertion of military, rather than civilian, jurisdiction.
+Even if Congress has the power to decide for itself that particular conduct constitutes a violation of the law of nations for purposes of imposing civilian criminal or civil liability, see, e.g., Beth Stephens, Federalism and Foreign Affairs: Congress's Power To "Define" and Punish . . .
+Offenses Against the Law of Nations," 42 WM. & MARY L. Rev. 447 (2000), the exception to the jury-trial protections identified by the Supreme Court in Quirin extends only to offenses committed by enemy belligerents against the international laws of war, see, e.g., incremental development of common-law crimes by the judiciary is . . . all the more critical when reviewing developments that stem from military action."
+Hamdan I, 548 U.S. at 602 n.34 (plurality); see also Toth, 350 U.S. at 23 n.22 ("Determining the scope of the constitutional power of Congress to authorize trial by court-martial presents another instance calling for limitation to 'the least possible power adequate to the end proposed." (quoting Anderson v.
+Dunn, 19 U.S. (6 Wheat.)
+204, 231 (1821))).